ragulbalaji/50.012Networks/project/experiments/misbehaving_receiver/README.md

 Besides `--role` and `--host`, `reno.py` also provides other flags to customize its behaviour:

 - Use `--verbose` to log all sent and received packets in the terminal window.
 Regardless of this flag, the receiver's SEQ/ACK will be logged to "log.txt" or "attack_log.txt" if the receiver is an attacker.
+This flag is useful for manual debugging.

 - Use `--limit` to specify the amount of data the _sender_ would send (in kB).
 Both clients would tear down the connection when the limit is reached.
 So that data ping-pong would not go on forever.